newsraft/newsraft/doc/project-goals.md

 ## Differences from Newsboat

-#### Grouping of feeds into updatable sections instead of meta-feeds
+#### Grouping of feeds into sections instead of query feeds

-In Newsraft you can update multiple feeds grouped in one section, while in Newsboat it is impossible with meta-feeds due to their filtering purpose.
+Sections are needed to organize feeds in groups to be able to process them in bulk.
+They are like directories, but for feeds.
+You can update, explore and set auto updates for sections - this will all be applied to belonging feeds.

+This makes Newsraft very different from Newsboat as latter uses query feeds for that purpose which are based on the comprehensive filter language - it brings many possibilities, but also introduces some significant limitations.

 #### Simpler command bindings